 Views of Responsible Officials and Planned Corrective Action Plan: Management agrees with the finding and are in the process of implementing a process to properly record and review revenue in the correct period on a regular basis.

 Section III - Federal Award Findings and Questioned Costs

-No findings related to the federal awards were noted which would be required to be reported under generally accepted governmental auditing standards (GAGAS).
+No findings related to the federal awards were noted which would be required to be reported under generally accepted governmental auditing standards (GAGAS) and the Uniform Guidance.